DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 I think this demystifies the subterminal objects somewhat: they are just the possible domains for constant quantities.
 In fact, I think it also helps demystify the terminal object as a constant domain: in a precise sense, the terminal object is the largest constant domain.
 We will come to this idea later.

+# Relationship of Constants to Products and Pullbacks